 - Eating out adds up – but there are so many cool street food markets that have sprung up all over the city where you can get a delicious meal at a fraction of the cost of a restaurant dinner.

-- Things like coffees can cost quite a bit – bring a thermos with your coffee and save yourself some cash cash money.
-You should really carry a refillable water bottle around with you anyway because you’re not a dick to the planet, but consider the fact that you’ll save money if that’s not enough motivation.
+- Things like coffees can cost quite a bit – bring a thermos with your coffee and save yourself some money.
+You should really carry a refillable water bottle around with you anyway because saving the planet is so cool, but consider the fact that you’ll save money if that’s not enough motivation.

 Free Things to do in London: Map